 Setsubun is a day celebrated in Japan to welcome the springtime.
 It is usually during early February.
 During Setsubun, futomaki rolls are shared generously and joyously amongst prayers for a good year ahead.

-Common fillings inside futomaki include cooked spinach, egg omelette, daikon radish, fish, cucumber, mushrooms, dried gourd, and pickled plum.
+Common fillings inside futomaki include cooked spinach, egg omelette, daikon radish, fish, cucumber, Japanese mushrooms, dried gourd, and pickled plum.

 Temaki rolls are essentially sushi rolls that are rolled into a cone making them easy to hold, hence the name temaki which means ‘hand rolls’.